zwb-github/site24x7_exporter/README.md

 - HOMEPAGE "Web Page Speed (Browser)"
 - REALBROWSER "Web Transaction (Browser)"

-It also supports monitor groups and exposes them via tags.
+It also supports monitor groups and exposes them via labels.
+Custom tags on monitors are exposed via labels as well.
+Sadly, the API doesn't return custom tags on monitor groups so those are not supported.

 ## CLI usage

 ```
-site24x7_exporter 0.2.2
+site24x7_exporter 0.3.0
 Sven-Hendrik Haase <svenstaro@gmail.com>
 A Prometheus compatible exporter for site24x7.com